What Is The IRS Form 3520?

 - Foreign life insurance policies, sometimes titled a ‘life assured’ or similar terminology

-Form 3520 Penalty and Form 3520 Fine
+Form 3520 Penalty And Form 3520 Fine

 The failure to timely file a Form 3520 (or timely filing an incorrect or incomplete Form 3520) is subject to the higher of the following penalties: